 As a result of the foregoing restrictions, Oriental Culture WFOE and Jiangsu Yanggu PRC entities are restricted in their ability to transfer their net assets to the Company.
 Foreign exchange and other regulations in the PRC may further restrict Oriental Culture WFOE and Jiangsu Yanggu PRC entities from transferring funds to the Company in the form of dividends, loans and advances.
-As of December 31, 2022, amounts restricted are the net assets of Oriental Culture WFOE and Jiangsu Yanggu PRC entities, which were approximately \$40,620,000.
+As of December 31, 2021, amounts restricted are the net assets of Oriental Culture WFOE and Jiangsu Yanggu PRC entities, which amounted to approximately \$36,655,000.